-Huygens' principle has found many applications in optics, acoustics and other fields in which wave propagation and scattering plays a role.
-In this paper we restrict ourselves to applications in acoustics and geophysics, in particular for wave field extrapolation.
+Huygens' principle has found many applications in optics, acoustics and other fields in which wave propagation and scattering play a role.
+In this paper, we restrict ourselves to applications in acoustics and geophysics, in particular for wave field extrapolation.
 Traditionally, the waves emitted by the secondary sources in Huygens' principle are represented by Green's functions.
-We start by reviewing applications of the traditional Huygens' principle in forward and inverse wave field extrapolation.
-It appears that with the traditional Huygens' principle, internal multiples are not correctly handled in inverse extrapolation through an inhomogeneous medium.
-Next, we discuss a modified version of Huygens' principle, in which the Green's functions are replaced by focusing functions.
-We indicate applications of this modified Huygens' principle and show that the aforementioned limitations are circumvented.
+In Section 2, we review applications of Huygens' principle in forward and inverse wave field extrapolation through homogeneous and inhomogeneous media.
+It appears that with the traditional Huygens' principle, internal multiply reflected waves are not correctly handled in inverse extrapolation through an inhomogeneous medium.
+In Section 3, we first introduce focusing functions for homogeneous and inhomogeneous media.
+Next, we discuss a modified version of Huygens' principle, in which the Green's functions are replaced by these focusing functions.
+We discuss applications of this modified Huygens' principle in forward and inverse wave field extrapolation through an inhomogeneous medium and in the retrieval of the homogeneous Green's function of an inhomogeneous medium.
+We show that internal multiply reflected waves are correctly handled in these applications.